CSIS-iLab/csis-jekyll-starter/README.md

+**This starter is no longer used or maintained, but is being left up for reference.**

 # CSIS Jekyll Starter Kit
 This is a Jekyll starter kit based on [Frasco](https://github.com/ixkaito/frasco/) that utilizes gulp, Sass, Autoprefixer, PostCSS, Webpack, imagemin, and Browsersync to speed-up development.